 While goalkeeper Essam El-Hadary is preparing for his first ever World Cup in his mid-forties, one of his Egyptian contemporaries will never know the feeling.

-Mohamed Aboutrika’s life has taken a turn since his retirement, with Egypt adding the former playmaker to a terror list this year, but during his playing days the attacking wizard was widely considered one of his country’s greatest ever players, if not the continent’s.
+Mohamed Aboutrika’s life has taken a turn since his retirement, with Egypt adding the former playmaker to a terror list in 2017, but during his playing days the attacking wizard was widely considered one of his country’s greatest ever players, if not the continent’s.

 Algeria were eliminated without scoring a single goal – you can’t help but think the tournament would have been a richer place with Aboutrika embarrassing European and American defences.